rcravens/kit/README.md

 - `horizon` - Easily use horizon to manage your workers and job queues.
 - `cron` - Easily use cron to schedule periodic commands.

+## Quick Start
+1. Copy `.env_example` to `.env`
+2. Adjust values in `.env` (see Configuration Settings below)
+3. `./kit create` to create a new Laravel application based on `.env` settings

+The create command will do the following automatically:
+1. Create code directory as specified by PATH_TO_CODE variable in `.env`
+2. Clone the Laravel framework into the code directory
+3. Create a `.env` in the code directory for the Laravel application.
+Many of the values are updated based on the `.env` in the docker settings
+4. Build the Docker images.
+5. `composer install` to install PHP dependencies
+6. `php artisan key:generate` to create the app key
+7. `php artisan migrate` to run the initial migrations
+8. `npm install` to install the Node dependencies
+9. `npm run build` to build the front-end assets
+10. `./kit open` to open up a browser tab to the application

 ## Getting Started